Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/05-Introduction-to-SpriteKit/README.md

 A few of the most important properties of `SKNode` and its subclasses that you can manipulate.

 About the types: In Swift, CGFloat is a struct wrapper around either Float on 32-bit architectures or Double on 64-bit ones.
-CG comes from Core Graphics.
+CG comes from Core Graphics (C-based graphics API on iOS)

 https://code.tutsplus.com/tutorials/spritekit-from-scratch-fundamentals--cms-26326
 </aside>